Life in Copenhagen

 Relocating is a family affair

 International relocation is an adventure for the whole family.
 In Greater Copenhagen, a number of public and private organisations, such as

 Spousecare specialise in welcoming spouses to Denmark and will help you settle in, create a network and pursue your career ambitions as well as get familiar with the Danish way of life.
 Join a club or association in Denmark

 A great way to meet new people in Denmark is by joining one or some of the country’s many leisure clubs and associations such as sports clubs and social clubs.

 Once a year, at

 the Copenhagen Expat Fair, around 40 clubs and associations, covering everything from sports to culture and other hobbies and activities, are ready to welcome you as a new member.
-Learn Danish for free
+Learn Danish

 Most Danes speak English very well, but speaking some Danish will make it much easier to get a job as well as a social network.
 As an international student, employee or accompanying spouse in Denmark, you can

-take Danish lessons for free.
+take Danish lessons here.